project-ncl/reqour-locally/README.md

       - e.g. mount with configurations (`application.yaml`) or secrets

 ---

-- the same holds also for reqour-rest component
+- the same holds also for reqour-rest component under `rest/`:

-- `rest`
+- `rest/`
     - `build/`
         - `build.sh`
         - `build-args.conf`